On exact sequences of Hodge theoretic fundamental groups

-The goal of this section is to understand that given a smooth projective family $f:X\to B$, when the map is a closed embedding.
-The key proposition from the theory of Tannakian categories is the following: \begin{proposition}[Proposition 2.21 b, \cite{DM82}] Let $\phi:\mathcal{F}\to \mathcal{G}$ be two affine group schemes over $\Q$ and $f^*:\text{Rep}(\mathcal{G})\to \text{Rep}(\mathcal{F})$ be the associated map of $\Q$-linear Tannakian categories.
-Then $\phi$ is a closed embedding if and only if every object of $\text{Rep}(\mathcal{F})$ is a subquotient an object coming from $\text{Rep}(\mathcal{G})$. \end{proposition} Phrased slightly differently, this proposition says that the image of $\iota_b$ is the Tannakian fundamental group associated to the category of $\Q$-local systems with an underlying integral structure that are subquotients to local systems that extend to variations of mixed Hodge structures on all of $X$.\footnote{ This observation is due to Moritz Kerz in a private email and we would like to thank him for pointing this out.}
+The goal of this section is to understand that given a smooth projective family $f\colon X\to B$, when the map is a closed immersion.
+Recall that Proposition \ref{Prop: Tannakian injectivity and surjectivity} part (2) says that $\iota_b$ is a closed immersion if every local system in $\LS^\text{Hdg}(X_b)$ is a subquotient of a local system which extends to one that underlies a graded-polarizable, admissible $\Q$-variations of mixed Hodge structure on all of $X$.
+Phrased slightly differently, this proposition says that the image of $\iota_b$ is the Tannakian fundamental group associated to the category $\LS^{\text{ext}}(X_b)$ of $\Q$-local systems on $X_b$ with an underlying integral structure that are subquotients of local systems on $X_b$ which extend to local systems on all of $X$ underlying some variation of mixed Hodge structure.\footnote{This observation is due to Moritz Kerz in a private email and we would like to thank him for pointing this out.}